A jet formation model for astrophysical objects: Thick disk and jet formation

+The previous discussion applies at radius $R_K$, but it is also applicable to other radii except at the innermost radius where the funnel is formed.
+At this boundary of the disk, the estimation might deviate more significantly.
+In general, however, the turbulent energy and the acceleration by pressure can enable part of the turbulent blobs to reach $2\sim3$ times the local Keplerian energy $E_K$.

-With the fundamentals in place—namely, the formation of thick disks, tori, and acceleration mechanisms—we now turn to a crucial ingredient that ties these processes together: turbulence.
-The differential rotation of the disk generates local turbulence through Rayleigh–Taylor and Kelvin–Helmholtz instabilities \citep{Frank2002}.
-The well-known $\alpha$-prescription introduced by Shakura and Sunyaev \citeyearpar{Shakura1973} is generally attributed to the turbulence.
-Near the central source in the torus, instabilities become violent and fully developed turbulence is established.
-Blobs of various sizes emerge, with the smallest stable structures—characterized by low Reynolds numbers and nearly isotropic velocities—surviving at the viscous scale.
-These small-scale blobs or eddies are embedded within, and strained by, larger structures; their dynamics remain coupled to the large-scale flow, with energy spectra following Kolmogorov's scaling \citep{Pope2000}.
-Through this acceleration mechanism and Kolmogorov scaling, some blobs may attain energies exceeding $3E_K$ and be directed outward along the funnel, escaping the central object at roughly Keplerian speed.
+With the energy redistribution by turbulence and the final acceleration by pressure gradient, \del{Through this acceleration mechanism and Kolmogorov scaling,} some blobs may attain energies exceeding $3E_K$ and be directed outward along the funnel, escaping the central object at roughly Keplerian speed.
 It is expected that twin jets form in opposite directions along the funnels, and that the two jets may be statistically similar.
 Statistically, this also implies that the jet speed and mass flux may vary over time.
 Blobs with energies below $2E_K$ may fall back onto the central object or the torus.
-Blobs not directed toward the funnel opening may either accrete onto the central object or return to the torus for another acceleration cycle.
-As discussed earlier, only acceleration occurring in the very central region—within about three radii of the central object—is likely to contribute to jet formation.
+Blobs not directed toward the funnel opening may either accrete onto the central object or return to the torus for another turbulence and acceleration cycle.
+As discussed earlier, only acceleration occurring in the very central region \del{—within about three radii of the central object—} is likely to contribute to jet formation.
 In other regions of the torus, this process merely redistributes momentum and energy among the rotating material.